Random Scaling of Emergent Capabilities: Large Language Model Experiments

-Is this random clustering particular to the emergent task?
-As an alternative hypothesis, we might expect all tasks---including training loss---to have similarly multimodal NLL distributions, when approximated with our KDE settings.
-To the contrary, the pretraining loss produces a smooth, unimodal, and almost symmetric KDE distribution (Figure \ref{fig:trainloss}). \textit{We therefore conclude that multimodality is linked to emergent tasks---not merely a downstream effect of in-distribution training noise.}
+Is this clustering specific to emergent tasks?
+Fig.~\ref{fig:trainloss} suggests so.
+Pretraining loss produces a smooth, unimodal, nearly symmetric distribution, contrasting sharply with MMLU's multimodality.
+We therefore conclude that multimodality is linked to emergent tasks.
+It is \textit{not merely} a downstream effect of in-distribution training noise.